nomath4u/radiusnetworks.github.io/pibeacon/pibeacon-update.md

 ## OS X

 1. Open terminal and run the `diskutil list` command to identify your SD card, you should see something like this.
+In this example, `/dev/disk1` is the 8GB SD card (note the 'Linux' partition).

   ```
   $ diskutil list